 Go Mad from the Revelation

 "The most merciful thing in the world, I think, is the inability of the human mind to correlate all its contents.
 We live on a placid island of ignorance in the midst of black seas of infinity, and it was not meant that we should voyage far.
 The sciences, each straining in its own direction, have hitherto harmed us little; but some day the piecing together of dissociated knowledge will open up such terrifying vistas of reality, and of our frightful position therein, that we shall either go mad from the revelation or flee from the light into the peace and safety of a new dark age."In many stories, there are some experiences that are so horribly mind-shattering that the usual result is stark raving madness.
 We're not just talking about mundane Shell Shock here, that'd be the trope called Heroic BSOD.
 Instead we're talking about a full-fledged Freak Out, or possibly even as bad as a Face-Heel Turn.
 If you Go Mad From The Revelation, you're gonna have some sort of psychotic break.
 This is a signature characteristic of an Eldritch Abomination and one of the central tropes of the Cosmic Horror genre, but other things can cause it as well, such as prolonged torture or learning some other Thing that Man Was Not Meant to Know.
 There is generally a distinction between things that happen to the mind because of experience and things that are done to the brain.
 This trope is the former.
-Thus, insanity caused by drugs or a specific, quasi-magical effect (like a Brown Note) doesn't qualify.
+Thus, insanity caused by drugs, a telepathic attack, or a specific, quasi-magical effect (like a Brown Note) doesn't qualify.
 Contrast those things with the Shoggoths, who strain people's sanity in spite of never having that as a stated special ability — the thought of them is just that horrible.
 Confronting a Creature From Beyond The Stars or a Thing That Should Not Exist will lead either to psychological regression into denial, or insanity when the cognitive dissonance becomes too great.
 HP Lovecraft was fond of these; his stories abound with creatures from regions of space where the known laws of nature do not apply, and geometries that violate the laws of physics.
 This almost could have been Truth in Television, insofar as Post Traumatic Stress Disorder is a real mental illness, but a character who Goes Mad From the Revelation usually is portrayed in a more generic insanity.
 Sometimes, if you whack someone with the "insane stick" enough times, they'll get Bored With Insanity.
 The main inspiration for this trope is the work of HP Lovecraft, whose story The Call of Cthulhu is the Trope Namer.
 Occurs in most of his work and a good deal of Lovecraft-inspired work that use Mad Gods and Eldritch Abominations, indeed Cthulhu-inspired RPGs often make this a game mechanic.
 Will be absent from stories where you can punch out Cthulhu successfully.
 Mostly.
 The extreme form of a Freak Out.
 May take the form of a Heroic BSOD where the thing isn't going to start working again.
 If the whole nature of the universe is opened to you because of your velocity, this is Ludicrous Speed.
 Compare with Brain Bleach, Brain Fever, and My God, What Have I Done?.
 See also A Form You Are Comfortable With for a way to avoid this.
 Often goes hand-in-hand with the Despair Event Horizon, to the point where a number of examples on this page can be found on the other as well.

 open/close all folders